vladkinoman/just-my-notes/books/best-comics-to-read.md

 - *Fables* - Fairy tale people live in NY.
 Eventually there's a big war with their home world.

-  > The first arc of Fables dealing with the adversary was great, but it lost steam after that.
-The first four chapters are still one of my favourite comic arcs.

 - **Watchmen** - I thought it was just okay, but the overall consensus is that it's amazing.
 Realistic super hero story that flips tropes.

 - Y: The Last Man - All but let's say one man dies.
 The world handles that pretty poorly.

 - and maybe The Boys - Super heroes are real, but they're more like celebrities.
 Also they're terrible people deserving of death.

-  > For me The Boys swings between trying to catch my breath from laughter, and putting it down and looking for videos of kittens to try and block out the awful.

 Still running: